CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 # Viewing the status of your repository

-To see which files have been edited, which have been added to the staging area and any files that are not being tracked by git, use git status
+To see which files have been edited, which have been added to the staging area, and any files that are not being tracked by git, use

+`git status`

 ---